rohit507/UMD-CMSC498a-Intro-to-ESD/src/Timers/layout.md

-There's nothing more to it than that, the prescale counter is a clock divider like so many others, and the Timer counter is a 32 bit register, and as long as nothing else intervenes it's count from `0x00000000` to `0xFFFFFFFF`, overflow, and do it all over again.
+There's nothing more to it than that, the prescale counter is a clock divider like so many others, and the Timer counter is a 32 bit register, and as long as nothing else intervenes it'll count from `0x00000000` to `0xFFFFFFFF`, overflow, and do it all over again.

 ### Powering Devices ###